lebao3105/UWPQuickshortcuts/README.md

 ## Notes
 * Basically I made this app for Windows 10 Mobile instead, on PC we have keyboard and mouse:)
 * You can't open Action center on Windows 10 Mobile because ```ms-actioncenter://``` procotol does not available on W10M.
-* Actually I run Settings pages with its protocol links (link [here.](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/launch-settings-app))
+* Actually I run Settings pages with its protocol links (link [here.](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/launch-settings-app))Settings links may not work on Windows 11.